panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 const objectReactive: { count: number } = reactive({ count: 0});
 ```

 `reactive({ count: 0})` returns an object of type `{ count: number }`, which exactly represents the reactive object.

 The reactive object normally keeps the type of the original object.

-Still, there's one exception to typing `reactive()` data typing: if the reactive object contains refs, then these refs are unwrapped:
+But there's one exception: if the reactive object contains refs, then these refs are unwrapped:

 ```ts
 import { reactive, ref } from 'vue'